 - Lost Opportunity Cost Credits.
-In 2014, lost opportunity cost credits increased by \$72.8 million compared to 2013.
-In 2014, resources in the top three control zones receiving lost opportunity cost credits, AEP, Dominion and PENELEC accounted for 53.2 percent of all lost opportunity cost credits, 47.3 percent of all day-ahead generation from poolscheduled combustion turbines and diesels, 56.2 percent of all day-ahead generation not committed in real time by PJM from those unit types and 66.4 percent of all day-ahead generation not committed in real time by PJM and receiving lost opportunity cost credits from those unit types. - Black Start Service Units.
+In the first three months of 2015, lost opportunity cost credits decreased by \$54.7 million compared to the first three months of 2014.
+In the first three months of 2015, resources in the top three control zones receiving lost opportunity cost credits, AEP, Dominion and PENELEC accounted for 53.4 percent of all lost opportunity cost credits, 54.3 percent of all day-ahead generation from pool-scheduled combustion turbines and diesels, 55.6 percent of all dayahead generation not committed in real time by PJM from those unit types and 60.1 percent of all day-ahead generation not committed in real time by PJM and receiving lost opportunity cost credits from those unit types. - Black Start Service Units.
 Certain units located in the AEP Control Zone are relied on for their black start capability on a regular basis during periods when the units are not economic.
 These black start units provide black start service under the ALR option, which means that the units must be running in order to provide black start services even if the units are not economic.
-In 2014, the cost of the noneconomic operation of ALR units in the AEP Control Zone was \$32.6 million, a decrease of \$53.7 million compared to 2013.

-• Con Edison - PJM Transmission Service Agreements Support.
+In the first three months of 2015, the cost of the noneconomic operation of ALR units in the AEP Control Zone was \$4.7 million, a decrease of \$2.9 million compared to the first three months of 2014. - Con Edison PJM Transmission Service Agreements Support.
 Certain units located near the boundary between New Jersey and New York City have been operated to support the transmission service agreements between Con Ed and PJM, formerly known as the Con Ed - PSEG Wheeling Contracts.
 These units are often run out of merit and received substantial operating reserves credits.